 The Sixth Windsor International String Competition

-The winner will receive prizes to the value of £20,000.
-These include a concerto performance with Associate Orchestra, the Philharmonia Orchestra in the magnificent and unique surroundings of the Waterloo Chamber Windsor Castle in Windsor Festival 2017; a fine contemporary bow to the value of £5,000 from Bishop Instruments and Bows; a solo recording opportunity with Recording Partner, the Royal Philharmonic Society award winning independent recording label, Champs Hill Records; recitals; and a cash prize of £5,000.
-There is also an audience prize, and further cash prizes for second and third place.
+HRH The Earl of Wessex, Patron of Windsor Festival, presented Nathan Meltzer with his First Prize and Audience Prize.
+Valued at over £20,000, the first prize includes a concerto performance with Associate Orchestra, the Philharmonia Orchestra in the magnificent and unique surroundings of the Waterloo Chamber Windsor Castle in Windsor Festival on 19th September 2017; a fine contemporary bow to the value of £5,000 from Bishop Instruments and Bows; a solo recording opportunity with Recording Partner, the Royal Philharmonic Society award winning independent recording label, Champs Hill Records; recitals; and a cash prize of £5,000.

 WFISC 2017 Competition Events

 “Winning the 2013 WFISC was a turning point in my musical life and marked the true beginning of my professional career.
 Many musical doors have opened internationally as a result of winning the WFISC.
 The high esteem that it is held in, and its ever increasing fine reputation, have made many exciting musical projects possible.”